UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

 ### Installation ###

-To install the most up to date developer versoin of *pyklip*, clone this repository
+To install the most up to date developer version of *pyklip*, clone this repository if you haven't already.

     :::bash
         $ git clone git@bitbucket.org:pyKLIP/pyklip.git